1997 Stanley Cup playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (1) New Jersey Devils vs. (5) New York Rangers

 This was the third playoff meeting between these two teams; with New York winning both previous series.
 They last met in the 1994 Eastern Conference Finals, where New York won in seven games.

 (2) Buffalo Sabres vs. (3) Philadelphia Flyers

 This was the fourth playoff meeting between these two teams; with Philadelphia winning all three previous series.
 They last met in the 1995 Eastern Conference Quarterfinals, where Philadelphia won in five games.

-Western Conference Semifinals
+Western Conference semifinals

 (1) Colorado Avalanche vs. (7) Edmonton Oilers

-This was the first playoff meeting between these two teams.
+This was the first playoff meeting between the Avalanche and Oilers.
+The Avalanche defeated the Oilers in five games to return to the Western Conference Finals for the second year in a row.

+Both teams would meet again in the first round of next year's playoffs, where the Oilers came back from a 3-1 series deficit to upset the Avalanche in seven games.

 (3) Detroit Red Wings vs. (4) Mighty Ducks of Anaheim

-This was the first playoff meeting between these two teams.
+This was the first playoff meeting between the Red Wings and Ducks.
+The Red Wings swept the Ducks to return to the Western Conference Finals for the third year in a row.

+Despite ending in a sweep, three of the four games played required at least one overtime period, the longest being Game 2 which went into triple overtime.